mariovalney/cf7-html-email-template-extension/readme.txt

 == Changelog ==

+= 2.2.0 =

+* Added a module base class to avoid deprecated call on PHP 8.3.

+Props for "Pascal DUBOIN".
+Thanks.

 = 2.1.0 =

 * Added a filter for developers: "cf7hete_default_template" allow you to override the default template content.